benparsons/matrix-notes/faq/faq-refresh.md

 ### What can I actually do with this?
 (s6) This needs to be reworked.

-### How do I connect my homeserver to the public Matrix network?
-Orphan question - what homeserver?

 ### How do I Matrix-enable my existing app?
 (s5)